Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

-- Experiences – The main, routable entry point of the Visual Builder and an extension of a page.
-An experience has the same features as a page but has access to the
+• Experiences – The main, routable entry point of the Visual Builder and an extension of a page.
+An experience has the same features as a page but has access to the layout system through a composition.
+Experiences use the outline layout type, a flat, ordered list of sections and or section-enabled components.

 Layout system

-The following is an example of how a layout could look for a simple experience with two sections:
+The following is an example of how an experience created through the API could look for a simple experience with one section and one section-enabled block:

 {